Citizen-AI/chat-server/README.md

 * a [Dialogflow](https://dialogflow.com) agent.

-* a chat client (e.g. [this one](https://github.com/Citizen-AI/workbot-webchat-client))

 Run `npm install`, then `npm start`.
-The script will tell you waht environment variables are required.
+The script will tell you what environment variables are required.
 You can put them in a `.env` file.

 ### Optional environment variables